cjmalloy/jasper/README.md

    * Can write ref with tag
    * Can edit tag Ext

+### Special URL Schemas

+### Cache
+URLs that have the `cache:` scheme represent items stored in a file cache.
+Most URLs with a resource in a file cache have a standard `https:` scheme, as they are just a cache of a resource that exists elsewhere.
+When a file is pushed into the cache (such as a generated thumbnail), it is generated a random `cache:<uuid>` URL.

+#### Tag URLs
+URLs that point to a tag, such as `tag:/history` ignore regular tagging access rules.
+Instead, you can access this Ref if you can access the tag it points to.

+#### User URLs
+URLs that point to a user tag, such as `tag:/+user/chris` are always owned by the user.
+These specials URLs can also be used to store per-plugin config data, such as `tag:/+user/chris?url=tag:/plugin/kanban`.
+Visibility of plugin setting can be set on a per-user, per-plugin basis.
+For convenience, the user URL is used if a blank URL is passed to the tagging response controller.
+This allows you to quickly ensure settings are initialized and fetch / edit Ref plugins and tags to read settings.
+If a tag are passed, for example `plugin/kanban`, the default is the kanban user settings Ref: `tag:/+user/chris?url=tag:/plugin/kanban`.
+If a blank URL and a blank tag are passed, the default is the generic user settings Ref: `tag:/+user/chris`.

 ### Special Tags
 Some public tags have special significance:
  * `public`: everyone can read